Your thoughts on parish or town councils for our area

 • We will not fund anything that contradicts the Council’s Climate Change agenda or anything with a negative environmental impact

-You will be notified by email if we award you a grant.
-You will need to accept the terms and conditions as set out in the grant agreement which will be emailed to you separately and provide your organisation's bank details.
+You will be notified by email if we award you a grant, probably early in December.
+You will need to accept the terms and conditions as set out in the grant agreement emailed to you separately and provide your organisation's bank details.

 All grants will be published on this website.